zshicode/Raman-Spectra-Deep-Learning/README.md

 # PyTorch implementation of deep learning for Raman spectrum recognition

 Deep learning has been widely applied for Raman spectroscopy.
 This repository contributes PyTorch implementation of vanilla CNN and LSTM for Raman spectrum recognition (Liu et al., 2017; Yu et al., 2021).
-On this basis, this repository adopts two novel deep learning models: (1) graph neural networks (GNN) (2) contrastive learning, for Raman spectrum recognition.
+On this basis, this repository adopts three novel deep learning models: (1) Transformer (2) graph neural networks (GNN) (3) contrastive learning, for Raman spectrum recognition.

 ## Requirements